Key Takeaways

 How to Find and Attract Affiliates

 There are multiple ways to find affiliates.
-You can search Google and YouTube for “AI affiliate program“ or use search commands like "site:getrewardful.com" to find products offering affiliate programs, understanding industry standards and best practices.
+You can search Google and YouTube for “AI affiliate program“ or use search commands like "site:getrewardful.com" to find products offering affiliate programs.

 5 Methods to Find Affiliates

-An effective strategy is to find influencers who accept affiliate programs, then reverse-find more products offering affiliate programs, and then find more influencers.
-This circular strategy can help you quickly build an affiliate network.
+An effective strategy: find influencers who accept affiliate programs, then reverse-find more products offering affiliate programs, then find more influencers.
+This circular strategy helps you quickly build an affiliate network.

 Affiliate Program Success Cases